 winget --version

-winget CLI tool has a basic syntax very similar to many popular Linux package managers such as apt or dnf.
-You can use winget CLI from either Command Prompt or Windows PowerShell.
-The basic winget syntax is as follows:
+The winget CLI tool shares a familiar syntax with popular Linux package managers like apt or dnf.
+You can use winget from either Command Prompt or Windows PowerShell.
+The general syntax for winget commands is:

 winget <command> <arguments>